alexanderbittner/smart-home-api/device-types.md

 # Device type documentation

-This documentation includes the different device types and an example json object containing all relevant device information.
+This documentation includes the different device types and an example json object containing all relevant device information, as communicated to user devices by the hub.
 This can be used as a reference for implementing the device controllers.

+## Device types

+There are several types of sensor/actuator devices, a preliminary list is included below.
+Every device type has specific state options, e.g. brightness or fan speed.

 ## Actuators